 Consider your audience.
 There’s a little more freedom with this if family and close friends are the only ones on your mailing list, but business owners should take special care when choosing a message.
 Simple, broad messages such as “Happy Holidays” and “Season’s Greetings” are inclusive and can span the entire holiday season.

 A quick signature inside the card might save time, but a handwritten note is a nice sentiment to include.
 Something as simple as including the recipient’s name in the card with warm wishes gives the card a personal touch.
-Small businesses can really benefit from writing personal messages to regular clients.
+Small businesses can really benefit from writing personal messages to regular clients- It stands out in today’s digital age, you’ll remember a heartfelt note.
 Let them know you appreciate them and keep them coming back.

-Businesses can include a coupon or promo code as a special holiday gift that can also boost sales.
+Businesses can include a coupon or promo code as a special holiday gift that can also boost sales or services.

 The holiday season can get chaotic, but we’re here to help relieve some of that stress.
 One last tip: Don’t forget Envelopes and Mailing Labels!
-Deck your cards with finishing options like Foil Stamping and Die Cuts to give the final product more flair.
+Deck your cards with finishing options like Foil Stamping and Die Cuts to give the final product more flair to stand out and be unique.

-All of the designs featured in this post come from designer and illustrator Nick Matej of Downtime Collective.
+All of the designs featured in this post come from the very talented, designer and illustrator, Nick Matej of Downtime Collective.